khollingworth/requests-enhanced/docs/api_reference.md

 - `retry_config`: Custom `requests.adapters.Retry` configuration.
 If `None`, a default will be created.
 - `timeout`: Default timeout as `(connect_timeout, read_timeout)` tuple or single float.
 - `max_retries`: Number of retries for requests (used only if `retry_config` is `None`).
 - `http_version`: HTTP protocol version to use.
-Set to `"2"` to enable HTTP/2 support for improved performance, or `"1.1"` for standard HTTP/1.1 (default).
+Options:
+  - `"1.1"`: Standard HTTP/1.1 (default)
+  - `"2"`: HTTP/2 for improved performance
+  - `"3"`: HTTP/3 for maximum performance with automatic fallback to HTTP/2 and HTTP/1.1 if not available

 #### Methods